 Investment earnings get preferential tax treatment and historically low tax rates for capital gains and dividends -- 15 percent for most taxpayers, zero percent for some.
-These rates are scheduled to continue through 2012.
 The argument for the favorable tax treatment is that it encourages people to save money and invest in stocks, which keeps capital flowing into the economy and provides retirement cushions (that is, if the market doesn't totally tank).

 But the cost of low investment taxes to the U.S. Treasury comes in two forms.

-Investor savings, thanks to the lower tax rates on profits when they sell, are projected to reach nearly $457 billion by 2015.
+Investor savings, thanks to the lower tax rates on profits when they sell, are projected to be more than $616 billion by 2017.
 That gain for investors is Uncle Sam's loss.

-And capital gain taxes that aren't collected on some home sale profits are estimated at around $123 billion.
+And capital gains taxes that aren't collected on some home sale profits are estimated at almost $130 billion.